The McGill Manual on International Law Applicable to Military Uses of Outer Space: Volume I - Rules is now published.

-Launched in May 2016, the Manual on International Law Applicable to Military Uses of Outer Space (MILAMOS) Project aims to develop a widely-accepted manual clarifying the fundamental rules applicable to the military use of outer space, in times of peace, in periods of rising tension, and during armed conflict.
+Launched in May 2016, the Manual on International Law Applicable to Military Uses of Outer Space (MILAMOS) Project aims to develop a widely-accepted manual clarifying the fundamental rules applicable to the military use of outer space in times of peace and in periods of rising tension.

 Such a manual will clarify the limitations international law places on the threat or use of force in outer space.
 It aims to look at how, against the backdrop of rapidly developing technologies and applications, what uses and objects are considered lawful or outrightly prohibited in the event of an outbreak of conflict in outer space.

 It is our firm belief that this unique and innovative project will have a positive impact and influence on the future and sustainability of humankind’s ventures in outer space.
 This website is a platform for researchers, experts, the general public and other interested parties to learn more about this ambitious project.

 Why is the MILAMOS Project important?

 From the provision of cellular phone signals to navigation, from banking to weather forecasting, disaster monitoring and agriculture, space technology and the utilisation of space-generated data have become intertwined with our daily lives.
 Devastating consequences would follow if access to outer space were to be interrupted or interfered with.
 This is a major concern for all States and the civilian population during peacetime, and has been underliend as an even greater catastrophe if conflict were to break out in outer space or involve the destruction of space assets.